 No matter where we stopped, the background looked like a set from a movie.
 We were taken back more times than not and had no idea that this far out in the desert could be so unbelievably picturesque.
 I mean is this even real??!!!
 It looks like a painting that belongs in an art museum.

 - When flamingos are standing on one leg, half of their body is resting/sleeping.
 If only we could incorporate this same concept into our lives!

 - Flamingoes are pink because of the microorganisms (food) they eat.

-- The lakes are all different colors due to the microorganisms / chemical properties inside the lagoons however the color only shows when it is windy outside!
+- The lakes are all different colours due to the microorganisms/chemical properties inside the lagoons however the colour only shows when it is windy outside!

 - The lagoons can be red, green or white depending on the microorganisms under the water.

 A Visit to Mars – After a picnic lunch and a stop to stretch the legs with a game of hackysack we drove to see the mud pits and geysers of Bolivia’s only semi-active volcano.
 It was outrageously windy & cold up here (5000m above sea level) but it felt like we were on Mars.
 Red sand everywhere, sulphur violating your nose, mud exploding everywhere and steam billowing out of control.